 Remains of earthwork forts built to protect against Union forces led by Gen. U.S. Grant.
 The forts provided headquarters for the historic Civil War raid on Holly Springs.
 Daily, dawn to dusk.

 Grenada Historical Museum & Coca-Cola Memorabilia Display

-Come hear and see the story of Grenada from prehistoric to recent eras.
-The museum provides relics, artifacts and interpretations of many time periods.
+The museum provides relics, artifacts, and interpretations of many time periods in Grenada.
 Call for an appointment.
 Free.

 Over two million visitors come annually to these 36,000 acres of water, 138 Class-A campsites, beaches, hiking trails, playgrounds, tennis courts, ball fields and picnic shelters.

 Learn about the US Army Corps of Engineers missions and Grenada Lake's assets.
 The overlook offers a panoramic view of the 36,000-acre lake.
 Mon. - sat.
 8 a.m. - 4 p.m. and Sun.
 12 p.m. - 4 p.m.

 Haserway Wetland Demonstration Area

 330-acre area supports abundant wildlife with special emphasis on public access and environmental interpretation.
 100-acre green tree reservoir and two shorebird wading areas.
 Easy access viewing of wildlife areas.